Illustration: Kieran O’Brien

 Banting was born in Alliston, Ontario in November of 1891 to William Thompson Banting and Margaret Grant.
 He studied medicine at the University of Toronto Medical School, though this was put on hold with the outbreak of World War I in which he served as part of the Canadian Medical Corps in France.
 In 1918, he was wounded at the battle of Cambrai and awarded the Military Cross for heroism under fire.

-After the war, he returned to Canada to complete his training as an orthopedic surgeon at The Hospital for Sick Children in Toronto, and for a short time worked as a practitioner in London, Ontario, lecturing part time at Western University.
+After the war, he returned to Canada to complete his training as an orthopedic surgeon at The Hospital for Sick Children in Toronto, and for a short time, he worked as a practitioner in London, Ontario, lecturing part time at Western University.

-It was during this time that Banting became interested in diabetes.
-Prior to this, scientists such as Joseph von Mering and Oskar Minkowski had determined the importance of the pancreas in diabetes, as its removal in dogs immediately caused severe diabetes.
+It was then that Banting became interested in diabetes.
+Prior to this, scientists, such as Joseph von Mering and Oskar Minkowski, had determined the importance of the pancreas in the disease, as its removal in dogs immediately caused severe diabetes.

 With assistance from chemist James Collip, Banting and Best were able to develop a method to consistently purify and refine insulin for clinical trials through which our knowledge of its physiological action grew and inspired researchers to continue making breakthroughs to improve the lives of patients with diabetes.

 Banting sold the patent rights for insulin to The University of Toronto for $1, famously claiming: “Insulin does not belong to me, it belongs to the world.”